fuiny/binarydoc-docker/README.md

   - Change `innodb_buffer_pool_size` based on avabile RAM hardware and the size of application to be parsed
   - Change `innodb_buffer_pool_instances` based on parallel workloads

+If running Docker on Windows
+- If running on other system, ignore this step
+- Change the file `etc/mysql/conf.d/mysql.cnf` permission as read only, or else the mysql file will not load it

 Start the Docker Instances
 - `docker-compose up -d`